Postcard of Egypt from the Charles W. Frost Collection, ca. 1926

 The archives are located in the Smithsonian Institutions Museum Support Center in Suitland, MD, approximately six miles southeast of the museums on the National Mall.
 The Smithsonian operates a free hourly shuttle bus service between the Mall and MSC; please request a pass when you schedule your appointment.
 Public transportation is also available via Metrorail; the Museum Support Center is a 10-15 minute walk from the Suitland Station.
 Free parking is available if you prefer to drive.
 Please see Directions and Transportion for details.

-The NAA Reading Room will be closed to researchers June 10-21 and June 26.
+If the federal government shuts down on Oct.
+1, 2013, the NAA Reading Room will be closed.
+For the status of Smithsonian please check si.edu or opm.gov.
 Please plan accordingly.
-Researchers are welcome to contact the archvies via email: firstname.lastname@example.org with reference inquires during these times.
+Researchers are welcome to contact the archvies via email: email@example.com with reference inquires during these times.

 National Anthropological Archives

 The Museum Support Center also houses the Department of Anthropology's Ethnology, Archaeology and Physical Anthropology collections, but you'll need a separate appointment to visit them.

 Researchers may also wish to consult a Guide

 to Smithsonian Institution Archives, Libraries and Special Collections.

 Archivists are available to assist visitors with reference inquries and guide them to appropriate materials.
 The NAA and HSFA also accept reference inquiries by email and phone.
 A list of freelance researchers is also available.

 Reproductions of photographs, manuscripts and sound recordings may be

 purchased by using these order forms.
 The archives

 accepts payment by personal check, money order or credit card.